kiraleos/jedi-team-challenge/README.md

-# GlobalWebIndex - Jedi Team - Engineering Challenge
+# GWI - Jedi Team - Engineering Challenge

 Welcome to the engineering challenge for the Jedi Team at GWI!